 “I taught myself on the job,” she says.
 “I learned from books and I’m continuing to learn through all kinds of courses.”

 When she was younger, Rivest dreamed of being a student for life… Fortunately, her job lets her do just that.

-Rivest has also made another dream come true.
-Recently, she opened a wine bar, Soif, in Gatineau.
+Rivest has also made another dream come true by opening a wine bar, Soif, in Gatineau.
 The bar, which reflects her personal preferences in wine, offers a very diverse selection for a clientele that’s ready to try new wines.

 “I don’t want to serve wines that you can find anytime at the liquor store and in more mainstream restaurants.
 The keyword is discovery.
 As for me, I like things that are totally off the beaten path, weird stuff that your average person isn’t used to drinking.
 That’s sort of why I see myself as a ‘wine geek!’”

 The bar’s menu also includes snacks, tartines and small plates.
 Soon, the bar will offer workshops for both the general public and people in the field.
 If Soif really takes off, will Rivest open branches elsewhere in Quebec, across the country or around the world?
 “Time will tell,” she says.

 If you visit Soif, you may be in for a pleasant surprise: sometimes Rivest herself serves the customers.
 Furthermore, all of her staff are highly trained, and above all, passionate and motivated.
 So you’ll learn a lot by asking them questions.